About Seraph 100

-ExThera’s proprietary Seraph® Microbind® Affinity Blood Filter is a first-of-its kind technology designed to capture and remove a broad range of bacteria, viruses, toxins and pro-inflammatory cytokines from whole blood.
-Validated in preclinical studies and currently under evaluation in a first-in-man clinical trial in Europe, the device promises to address significant unmet needs for immediate treatment in instances of either known or unknown bloodstream infections.
+ExThera’s proprietary Seraph® 100 Microbind® Affinity Blood Filter (Seraph 100) is a first-of-its kind, CE Marked, technology designed to reduce bloodborne pathogens during bloodstream infections.
+Validated in preclinical studies and in a clinical trial in Europe, the device promises to address significant unmet needs for immediate treatment, even before the pathogen is identified.

-Seraph’s very broad spectrum ability to remove pathogens without harming the treated blood gives it many potential applications.
-The company is currently evaluating the therapeutic use of Seraph in a dialysis-like extracorporeal circuit for treating patients with both drug-resistant and drug-susceptible bloodstream infections.
-Another important potential use is in blood banking, as a simple and safe pathogen reduction technology for treating individual units of blood, to reduce the threat of disease transmission via transfusion.
+Seraph’s broad-spectrum ability to reduce the pathogen bioburden without harming the treated blood gives it many potential clinical applications.
+The company has evaluated the therapeutic use of Seraph 100 in a dialysis-like extracorporeal circuit for treating patients with both drug-resistant and drug-susceptible bloodstream infections.

 How It Works

-Seraph has been engineered to operate with a low-pressure drop at blood flow rates up to 350 mL/minute, offering efficiency in treatment, and economical use with existing equipment.
-Unlike other technologies which attempt to capture molecules based on their size or antibody affinity, Seraph uses the biological activity of naturally-occurring ‘ligands’ to remove both molecules and cellular pathogens by selective adsorption.
+Seraph operateswith a low-pressure drop at blood flow rates up to 350 mL/minute, offering compatibility with existing extracorporeal equipment.
+Some other technologies seek to capture molecules based on their size or physical dimension, but Seraph uses the biological activity of naturally-occurring receptor sites to bind both molecules and cellular pathogens by selective adsorption.

-In preclinical studies, ExThera’s scientists have demonstrated that many toxins, inflammatory cytokines and a wide variety of pathogens are captured by Seraph when whole blood or serum is passed through the device.
-Notably, in vitro studies have demonstrated that both S. aureus and MRSA are bound to the Seraph hemofilter's adsorption media as blood passes over it, allowing the concentration of bacteria in the bloodstream to be reduced by up to 85 percent in just a single pass of contaminated blood.
-Reducing the patient's pathogen load in blood should lower the body's risk of metastatic infection and a dysfunctional host response stemming from the release of a variety of virulence factors, toxins, and cytokines.
+In preclinical studies, ExThera’s scientists have demonstrated that many toxins, inflammatory cytokines and a wide range of bacteria, viruses, toxins and disease-causing sepsis mediators are captured by Seraph when whole blood or serum is passed through the device.
+Notably, in vitrostudies have demonstrated that MRSA, S. aureus, K. pneumoniae (CRE), K. pneumoniae, E. coli (CRE), E. coli, S. pneumoniae, E. faecalis, E. faecalis (VRE), E. faecium, A. baumannii, S. epidermidis, Methicillin resistant S. epidermidis, S. pyogenes, and Serratia marcescens are bound to the Seraph hemofilter's adsorption media as blood passes over it.
+This allows the concentration of bacteria in the bloodstream to be reduced by up to 85 percent in just a single pass of infected blood.
+Subsequent recirculation of the blood through Seraph results in a 3 to 4 log reduction in the level of pathogen in the blood in just a few hours.
+Reducing the patient's pathogen load in blood will lower the risk of metastatic infection and a dysfunctional host response, stemming from the release of a variety of virulence factors, toxins, and cytokines.

-ExThera has also developed supplemental adsorption media which capture the pathogens and toxins that do not naturally bind to heparan sulfate.
-Included in this group are endotoxin, Pseudomonas aeruginosa, and B. anthracis.
+ExThera has also developed supplemental adsorption media which capture certain pathogens and toxins that do not naturally bind to heparan sulfate.
+This group includes endotoxin, Pseudomonas aeruginosa, and Bacillus anthracis.

 Defense Advanced Research Programs Agency (DARPA) - DLT